-3. Fort Steilacoom Park, Lakewood-I got a kick out of hearing how many families call this, “Castle park.”
-Great, fort-like structure, plus a sandbox and equipment suited to younger children.
-A wonderful place for active, imaginative play for kids of all ages.
+I got a kick out of hearing how many families call this Castle Park!
+This playground has a great, fort-like structure, plus a sandbox and equipment suited to younger children.
+It’s a wonderful place for active, imaginative play for kids of all ages.
 Downside?
 It’s easy to lose sight of kids in the turrets and tunnels.
-SFM tip: Teach your kids to yell, “Here I am,” when you call.
+SFM tip: Teach your kids to yell, “Here I am!,” when you call for them.

+Think my list is off base?
+Let me know!
+Seriously!
 If I’ve missed a favorite park or playground hang out for you and your crew, please do chime in!